georgelza/CEPH_CSI_drivers_deploy_RBD_CephFS/README.md

 **Overview**

-Deploying, specifically both the RBD and CephFS CSI stacks onto a Kubernetes cluster into separate namespaces
+Deploying, specifically both the RBD and CephFS CSI stacks onto a Kubernetes cluster into separate namespaces using [HELM](https://helm.sh) and YAML configuration files.

 **Well firstly, what is CEPH, you may ask.**

 *Ceph is an open-source, software-defined storage platform that provides unified object, block, and file storage within a single, scalable cluster.
 It links multiple storage servers into a single distributed system, making it fault-tolerant and highly available without a single point of failure.
 Ceph is known for its flexibility, ability to run on commodity hardware, and compatibility with other open-source projects like OpenStack and Kubernetes.*

+`<Diagram>`

 See [Ceph: An Overview](https://fabreur.medium.com/ceph-an-overview-e971c00ded93)

+**What is a CEPH Cluster**

+A Ceph cluster is a distributed, scalable storage system that provides object, block, and file storage from a single, unified cluster.
+It uses a collection of daemons, including Ceph Monitors and Ceph OSD (Object Storage Daemons), to store and replicate data across multiple nodes running on commodity hardware.
+A key feature is the use of the CRUSH algorithm to automatically distribute data without a central bottleneck, ensuring reliability and performance.

+`<Diagram>`

 This all started with my desire to deploy various containers onto my [Kubespray](https://github.com/kubernetes-sigs/kubespray) cluster.